Code-Institute-Submissions/MSP-6/README.md

 ## Home Page

-The home page is the first page a user will land on.
+The About Me page is the first page a user will land on.
 This page will provide an image and a basic summary.

 Key features:
 -	Header should be different background/colour to the body of the page